 SOC analyst certification and training

-A common requirement for SOC analysts is a bachelor’s degree in computer science or computer engineering, and practical experience in IT and networking roles.
+A common requirement for SOC analysts is a bachelor’s degree in computer science or computer engineering, or equivalent practical experience in IT and/or networking roles.

 In addition, the following certifications are recognized or required by many employers: